CodeKing95/CodeKing95/README.md

  🎓 Background

-  📚 Completed A-Level IT and a BSc in IT
+ • 📚 Completed A-Level IT and a BSc in IT
+ • 🚀 Graduated from a coding bootcamp where I worked on real-world projects using: